 SARIF log file: A log file in the format defined by the SARIF specification.

-SARIF resource file: A SARIF file that contains only those elements related to resources.

 SARIF producer: A program which emits output in the SARIF format.

 Direct producer: An analysis tool which acts as a SARIF producer.

 Deterministic producer: A SARIF producer which, given identical inputs, repeatedly produces an identical SARIF log file.